Growing Food Together

 The GardenWorks Project offers group education opportunities on topics ranging from seed starting, organic gardening best practices and composting, to how to extend vegetable garden harvests into the fall and winter.
 These classes are made available to our clients and the general public.
 We also provide each of our clients with printed materials and match them up with a volunteer garden coach who provides instruction throughout the growing season.

-In an effort to cultivate healthy food, people, and communities, we are forming The GardenWorks Project Food Gardening Network.
-Participants in the Network will receive resources for their vegetable gardens, including seeds, locally-grown seedlings, access to tools, garden supplies, basic and advanced educational opportunities, and technical assistance to maintain suburban gardens.
+In an effort to cultivate healthy food, people, and communities, The GardenWorks Project Food Gardening Network participants receive resources for their vegetable gardens including seeds, locally-grown seedlings, access to tools, garden supplies, basic and advanced educational opportunities, and technical assistance to maintain suburban gardens.
 Those maintaining gardens of all shapes and sizes become part of a growing network of gardeners and advocates working to promote organic suburban agriculture within a thriving local food system with opportunities to connect in person and via social media groups.
 Via the Food Gardening Network, we will share a calendar of food garden education workshops happening in and around DuPage County.

 We hope to inspire members of the Food Growing Network to think boldly and creatively about solutions to the food-security challenges our community faces and to be a change agent by planting extra seeds/seedlings with the intention of donating a portion of their annual harvest to their local food pantry.
 To increase the local supply of fresh, nutritious produce, GardenWorks will assist by educating community, school, and family gardeners on how to grow, harvest, prepare and preserve vegetables in their settings, and information on their nearest food pantry, what they are in need of and will accept, and how to prepare the vegetables for donation.